SetProtocol/setprotocol.js/README.md

 </p>

 # setProtocol.js
-Library for Interacting With Set Protocol Smart Contracts
+Welcome Settler of Tokan :wave: setProtocol.js is a library for interacting with Set Protocol smart contracts.
+This library enables you to create, issue, redeem, and create/fill orders for Sets.

 Note: This is pre-alpha software.
 Things will constantly be changing and getting updated.

-## Installation
+## :computer: Installation
 ##### Using npm:
 ```shell
 $ npm i --save setProtocol.js